jramaya/marketingmd/index.md

 * value-based approaches to pricing

-9.12 The Future of Pricing {#the-future-of-pricing .calibre5}         --
+9.12 The Future of Pricing

  For too long, pricing decisions have been dominated by economists, discounters, and financial analysts.
 While making a reasonable profit remains a necessity, pricing must become a more strategic element of marketing.
 Smarter pricing, as portrayed by the value-based strategy, appears to represent the future.
 A case in point is the Ford Motor Company, which managed to earn USD 7.2 billion in 2000, more than any